- Books, Literature, and Writing»

 “What did you do that for?
 I just wanted to talk to you.”

 “I don’t want talk.
-I want quick hand job, blow job, I want fuck, then want cash.”
+I want do my job, then want cash.”

-Adam rubbed the pit of his stomach, letting enough time pass that the onlookers passed by as well.
+Adam rubbed the pit of his stomach, letting enough time pass for the onlookers return to their own business.

 “I wanted to give you something.”